-4.2.2 Engagement and Collaboration
+4.2.2 Engagement and collaboration

 Fully understanding and adapting to climate change risks cannot be successful if we do not engage and collaborate with our community.
 Understanding the risks, how they could impact our community and our values for the future are essential for climate change adaptation.
 We recognise that PCC needs to play a leadership role.
-We will work with Portsmouth Climate Action Board to help us influence the wider city.

-4.2.3 Climate Change Adaptation Strategy
+4.2.3 Climate change adaptation strategy

-The climate change adaptation strategy will be developed on the basis of our knowledge and understanding of climate risks and how they could impact our city.
+The climate change adaptation strategy will be developed based on our knowledge and understanding of climate risks and how they could impact our city.
 With limited resources, we will focus on adaptation actions and initiatives that will prioritise addressing the greatest risks, capitalising on any opportunities or co-benefits.

-4.2.4 Previous Initiatives
+4.2.4 Previous initiatives